derinmavi183/bookish-telegram/README.md

 # bookish-telegram

-This is a sample project about language classification.
-Designing UI's for easy classification.
+* This is a sample project about language classification.
+* Designing UI's for easy classification.
-Seeing the power of the words and relations.
-Picking the themes (most powerfull meaning blocks even if its reffered.)
+* Seeing the impact of the words and relations.
+* Picking the themes (most powerfull meaning blocks even if its reffered.)

 * Poetry - Song Lyric Classification
 * https://www.kaggle.com/paultimothymooney/poetry?select=rihanna.txt

 * Marking by using keywords.
-* Creating an UI responsible for that.
+* Creating an UI dealing with that.
-* relation analysis.
+* To analyze relations between words.

 Sample:
 ---